 We currently have limited revenue sources.
-A reduction in revenues from sales of Inlive, Healive, Bilive or Anflu would cause our revenues to decline and could materially harm our business.
+A reduction in revenues from sales of Inlive, Healive, Bilive, Anflu or Panflu would cause our revenues to decline and could materially harm our business.

 We generate all of our revenues from sales of our vaccine products.
 We derive a substantial percentage of our revenues from a small number of vaccine products.
-Inlive (enterovirus 71, or EV71, vaccine) contributed 69.6% and 48.5% of our revenue in 2017 and 2016, respectively.
-In 2017, 2016 and 2015, 15.7%, 27.7% and 39.8%, respectively, of our revenues were from sales of Healive; 6.0%, 0.8% and 33.5%, respectively, of our revenues were from sales of Bilive; 7.8%, 13.6% and 18.8%, respectively, of our revenues were from sales of Anflu; and nil, 8.8% and 5.7%, respectively, of our revenues were from sales of Panflu (H5N1).
+Inlive enterovirus 71 ("EV71") vaccine contributed 70.8%, 69.6% and 48.5% of our revenue in 2018, 2017 and 2016, respectively.
+In 2018, 2017 and 2016, 22.8%, 15.7% and 27.7%, respectively, of our revenues were from sales of our hepatitis A vaccine, Healive; 4.8%, 6.0% and 0.8%, respectively, of our revenues were from sales of our hepatitis A&B vaccine, Bilive; 0.9%, 7.8% and 13.6%, respectively, of our revenues were from sales of our influenza vaccine, Anflu; and nil, nil and 8.8%, respectively, of our revenues were from sales of our pandemic influenza virus vaccine, Panflu (H5N1).
 However, revenue recognition of Panflu (H5N1) is not recurring due to its government stockpile nature, which may cause fluctuation of our revenue.
 As a result of this relative lack of product diversification, an investment in our company would be riskier than investments in companies that offer a wide variety of products or services.